 We need: (1) API documentation - OpenAPI/Swagger spec, GraphQL schema, or Postman collection (we can also discover undocumented endpoints), (2) Test environment access - typically staging credentials, not production, (3) Test user accounts at different permission levels (regular user, admin, partner), (4) API base URLs and authentication endpoints, (5) Any specific business logic context that helps us understand what should be allowed vs blocked.
 We sign mutual NDAs before receiving any of this.
 If you don't have documentation, our recon phase will discover endpoints automatically.

-Three ways to start: (1) Book a free 30-minute API scoping call - our senior consultants review your API architecture, identify priority testing areas, and recommend the right engagement tier.
+Three ways to start your API security assessment India engagement: (1) Book a free 30-minute API scoping call - our senior consultants review your API architecture, identify priority testing areas, and recommend the right engagement tier.
 No obligation.
 (2) Email info@secureroot.co with API details (REST/GraphQL, number of endpoints, tech stack, compliance requirements, timeline) and we'll respond within one business day.
 (3) Call +91 73071 48874 during business hours.
 For urgent engagements (active audit deadline or partner integration milestone), we accommodate fast-track scoping.

 No obligation.
 Our senior consultants will walk through your environment and share where the gaps are.
 Whether you work with us or not.

-Cybersecurity that helps Indian and Middle Eastern enterprises move from “hope we’re safe” to “we’ve got this.”
+Cybersecurity that helps enterprises worldwide move from “hope we’re safe” to “we’ve got this.”

 Follow us